 Today, the whole industry seems to have learned from the missteps, and you can find entire books written on how to transition to barefoot running properly.
 We strongly recommend picking up one of these instructional books and browsing the numerous barefoot websites and forums to pick up some foot strengthening tips, learn about progression, and hear some relevant stories from peers and experts alike.

-We did not take the task of testing barefoot/minimal running shoes lightly.
-And after months of strengthening and preparation, followed by months of testing, we are proud to say we are feeling great.
-But this was not like our other reviews—these shoes are not something you can research and buy and enjoy without making a significant lifestyle change and a relatively huge time commitment.
+These shoes are not something you can research and buy and enjoy without making a significant lifestyle change and a relatively huge time commitment.
 For our reviewers and field testers, this was a different level of commitment—and a process that took many turns and tangents and differing paths.
 Some won't be able to go barefoot because of structural issues or permanent damage to feet or gait.
 But for those who can make the transition slowly and carefully, we are excited for you and your journey.
-For info on barefoot running, we recommend Barefoot Ken Bob's original Barefoot Running website as a good place to start.